deliveroo/routemaster/README.md

 human-readable name (but not checked); the password should be a per-client UUID.

-The list of allowed clients is part of the configuration, and is passed as a comma-separated list to the `ROUTEMASTER_CLIENTS` environment variable.
+The list of allowed clients is part of the configuration, and is passed as a comma-separated list to the `ROUTEMASTER_CLIENT_UUIDS` environment variable.

 ### Publication (creating topics)